-Few studies of academic vocabulary instruction have been conducted in middle school special education settings that include students who have LD and may also be EL, which is concerning due to increasing numbers of students with LD who are also EL in schools (Roderiguez & Rodriguez, 2017).
-The current study explores the effects of the third year of the Creating Habits that Accelerate Academic Language of Students (CHAAOS) vocabulary intervention taught by special education teachers to students with disabilities in their intact English/Language Arts (ELA) classes.
-Special education teachers of ELA were assigned randomly to either CHAAOS or Business as Usual (BAU) conditions in Year 1 of the study and were trained to implement 15 minutes of explicit vocabulary intervention with their sixth grade students.
+Few studies of academic vocabulary instruction have been conducted in middle school special education settings that include students who have LD and may also be EL, which is concerning due to increasing numbers of students with LD who are also EL in schools (Rodriguez & Rodriguez, 2017).
+The current study explores the effects of the third year of the Creating Habits that Accelerate Academic Language of Students (CHAAOS) vocabulary intervention taught by special education teachers to students with disabilities in their intact ELA classes.
+Special education teachers of ELA were assigned randomly to either CHAAOS or business-as-usual (BAU) conditions in Year 1 of the study and were trained to implement 15 min of explicit vocabulary intervention with their sixth-grade students.
 Teachers taught meanings of 48 grade-appropriate academic words (O'Connor et al., 2019).
-In seventh grade, with a mix of new and returning students and teachers, students were taught an additional 48 academic words (O'Connor et al., in press).
+In seventh grade, with a mix of new and returning students and teachers, students were taught an additional 48 academic words (O'Connor et al., 2020).
 In eighth grade, a new set of 48 academic words were taught and these results are reported here.
-In Years 1 and 2, students in CHAAOS classes learned and maintained the age-appropriate words significantly better than those in BAU conditions (O'Connor et al., 2019, in press).
+In Years 1 and 2, students in CHAAOS classes learned and maintained the age-appropriate words significantly better than those in BAU conditions (O'Connor et al., 2019, 2020).

+Our research questions were as follows:

+Research Question 1: What are the effects of the eighth-grade CHAAOS intervention on learning the taught vocabulary?

-Our research questions were: What are the effects of the 8th grade CHAAOS intervention (1) on learning the taught vocabulary?
-(2) on using the taught vocabulary in contexts?
-(3) on maintaining knowledge of taught vocabulary?
-(4) on standardized measures of vocabulary and comprehension? and (5) How does first language affect response to the CHAAOS intervention?
+Research Question 2: What are the effects of the eighth-grade CHAAOS intervention on using the taught vocabulary in contexts?

+Research Question 3: What are the effects of the eighthgrade CHAAOS intervention on maintaining knowledge of taught vocabulary?

+Research Question 4: What are the effects of the eighth-grade CHAAOS intervention on standardized measures of vocabulary and comprehension?

+Research Question 5: How does first language affect response to the CHAAOS intervention?